reinevernunft13/nodeInitialDemo/README.md

 * When attempting to make a request to an non-existing route, a 404 status message will be returned.

     **NOTE**: *You can view responses to GET-type requests by navigating to: http://localhost:3000/*

 #### POST/ http://localhost:3000/upload

 * Uploads images with jpeg, jpg, png, and gif format.
-Since this is not a text file, when creating your Postman request, you'll need to click on "Body" and select form-data as the body type.
-Next, for "KEY" enter "my_pic" and select file, instead of text, so that "value" reflects “select files”.
+Since this is not a text file, when creating your Postman request, you'll need to select: "Body" > "form-data".
+Next, in "KEY" enter "my_pic" and select "file", instead of text, so that "value" reflects “select files”.
 The folder "/my_uploads" will be created where uploaded files will be stored.

     **NOTE**: *Under the folder "/test_files", a .jpeg and a .txt file can be found.
 You can use these for your convenience, but any other file in your computer should work to test this endpoint.*